-The Advocacy Working Group’s responsibilities include:
+The Global Advocacy and Communications Working Group’s responsibilities include pursuing the following outcomes:

 For a list of all members and organizations in the advocacy working group, please use the dropdown function below.

 - Beth Frederick, John Hopkins University

 - Sandy Garcon, Population Services International (PSI)